 GUPES aims to promote the integration of environment and sustainability concerns into teaching, research, community engagement,and the management of universities including the greening of university infrastructure / facilities / operations,It also aims to enhance student engagement and participation in sustainability activities both within and beyond universities.

 To provide a strategic platform for the mainstreaming of environment and sustainability concerns into university systems across the world, and to facilitate inter-university networking on sustainability issues with emphasis on South-South and North-South tertiary partnerships;

-To build, through university education systems, a professional capacity and leadership needed for the prevention of and responses to environmental issues, risks and associated sustainable development challenges;
+To build up, through university education systems, professional capacity and leadership needed for the prevention of and responses to environmental issues, risks and associated sustainable development challenges;